Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 Dillon Hamaliuk

-The Rockets then traded out of the first round altogether in packaging the 10th overall pick to Seattle as part of a blockbuster that landed both Hamaliuk and Lee — as well as goaltender Cole Schwebius, who happens to be a Kelowna product.
+The Rockets then traded out of the first round altogether by packaging the 10th overall pick to Seattle as part of a blockbuster that landed both Hamaliuk and Lee — as well as goaltender Cole Schwebius, who happens to be a Kelowna product.

 Hamaliuk was the prize piece, a power forward who started strong in his draft year before getting hurt and missing the entire second half with an undisclosed lower-body injury, though his stock hardly suffered.
 He’s healthy again now and should become a go-to guy for Kelowna.